acoullandreau/apple_music_analyser/README.md

 I hope to be able to gather feedback from users, because having other people's insight on how to improve this package is most probably going to bring up new ideas!
 So far, I can identify three areas of improvement:

-- use a config file to pass the archive path and file structure, and allow the user to personalize more what actions are performed when parsing and processing the input files (which columns to drop, which ones to add...)
+- use a config file to pass the archive path and file structure, and allow the user to personalize more what actions are performed when parsing the input files (which columns to drop, which ones to add...)
 - improve efficiency in the parsing and processing of the data (for a few tens of thousands lines, it around 30 seconds.)
 - enhance error handling, corner cases